Heptathlon

 800m High - Low Low Med Low - - High

-Speed and strength (power) are of vital importance, and so it seems reasonable to conclude that successful combined eventers must be fast and strong.
+Speed and strength (power) is vital, so it seems reasonable to conclude that a successfully combined eventer must be fast and robust.
 The predominant requirements of the heptathlete are mobility, skill, speed and explosive strength.

-The long term planning of combined events includes the planning of technique and strength conditioning.
-This concept is true for athletes of all ages - whereby technique is dovetailed with conditioning, but to varying degrees depending on ages.
+The long-term planning of combined events includes the planning of technique and strength conditioning.
+This concept is true for athletes of all ages - technique is dovetailed with conditioning, but varying degrees depending on age.

-For younger athletes (13 to 15) during the years of early training, athletes should work on the simple disciplines, ones that are more 'natural' to learn, such as sprinting, hurdling, long jump and high jump.
+For younger athletes (13 to 15), during early training, athletes should work on the simple disciplines, ones that are more 'natural' to learn, such as sprinting, hurdling, long jump and high jump.

 Later training (15 to 18 years) should include more complex events such as shot and javelin events that are more demanding.